Chia-Network/cadt/docs/cadt_rpc_api_v2.md

 CSV headers may use either camelCase attribute names (e.g., `cadTrustProjectId`) or snake_case DB column names (e.g., `cad_trust_project_id`).

-**Update behavior**: When a row includes a `cadTrustProjectId` that matches an existing project, the CSV row is **merged** with the existing DB record — fields present in the CSV overwrite the existing values; fields absent from the CSV retain their current values.
+**Update behavior**: When a row includes a `cadTrustProjectId` that matches an existing project, the CSV row is **merged** with the latest pending state for that project — existing DB values plus any already-staged uncommitted edits for the same project.
+Fields present in the CSV overwrite that merged state; fields absent from the CSV retain their current values.
 This differs from the REST `PUT` endpoint, which requires all fields.

 **Validation**: INSERT rows are validated for required fields (`projectRegistryName`, `projectId`, `projectName`) and foreign key existence (`cadTrustProgramId` must reference an existing or staged program).
 UPDATE rows skip required-field checks since missing fields are merged from the existing record.
 Rows that fail validation are skipped and their errors are returned in the response with row numbers.
 The CSV validation is intentionally more lenient than the REST API — fields like `projectLink` and `projectStatusDate` that are required in the REST schema are optional in CSV batch upload.
 If **all** rows fail validation, the response returns HTTP 400 with `success: false`.